Adherence, Rondo Sztuki (PL)

 Richard Long received an honorary doctorate from the Academy of Art in Katowice, Poland, and in honor of his work, curator Marta Lisok organized the exhibition Adherence, featuring work by Richard Long and work by fourteen other artists, including my work.

 In the exhibition, I showed the work Stones, among others.
-My grandmother asked relatives, friends and acquaintances to bring her stones from their travels.
-Slowly she built up a collection from all corners of the world – each stone came with a handwritten bill stating where it came from.
-Stones consists of this inherited collection of stones attached with colored threads to natural hand-dyed textiles that can be rolled up (and worn).
-Handwritten notes with locations are sewn – like labels – to the textile.
+My grandmother asked family relatives, friends and acquaintances to bring her small stones from their travels.
+Slowly she built up a collection from all corners of the world – each stone came with a handwritten note saying the approximate location, giving the collection a touch of intimacy: each location has been scribbled down in a distinct handwriting hailing from a different body.
+I attached this inherited collection of stones with colored threads to natural hand-dyed textiles, which can be rolled up (and carried).
+Handwritten notes with locations are sewn – like labels – onto the textile.
+Working with these stones and notes is working with time sedimented into material and it is a way to be proximate to those who handled the stones and notes in a past.

 I also displayed two Macrobes, a series of wall drawings and sixteen Leaky Bags with hand-embroidered performance scores and the poem leaky spores & other forms of morphoses written by Roy Voragen.